Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels: Experiment

-Figure~\ref{fig:setup} shows a sketch of the experimental setup used for the time-bin RFI-QKD proof-of-concept demonstration.
-Our experiment consists of an entangled photon source~\cite{lohrmann2020broadband}, a local 6-state polarization measurement, a polarization to time-bin converting interferometer, a quantum channel, a time-bin analyzing interferometer, and detection of single photons, including time-tagging.
-Coincidence and correlation data is done using a computer during post-processing.
-The EPS creates polarization entangled photon pairs in the state $\ket{\psi_{AB}}=\frac{1}{\sqrt{2}}\left(\ket{H_A H_B}+e^{i\phi_{AB^*}}\ket{V_A V_B}\right)$, where $\phi_{AB^*}$ is a random phase introduced by the EPS.
-The photons produced by the EPS are coupled into polarization maintain fiber (PMF).
-The idler photon is then measured using a 6-state polarization measurement \cite{tannous2019demonstration}, while the signal photon is converted to time-bin encoding, by the polarization to time-bin converter (PTC), before being sent across a \SI{15}{\meter} multi-mode graded-index (GRIN) fiber.
-The PTC is an unbalanced Michelson interferometer shown in figure~\ref{fig:setup}.
-The Michelson consists of a polarizing beam splitter that has a quarter-waveplate in each interferometer path that are used to ensure the signals are sent to the output port.
+Fig.~\ref{fig:setup} shows a sketch of the experimental setup used for the time-bin RFI-QKD proof-of-concept demonstration, while Fig.~\ref{fig:tb_moving_setup} shows the setup when being used with a moving free-space channel along a \SI{6.5}{\meter} track~\cite{tannous2023advancing}.
+The entangled photon source~\cite{lohrmann2020broadband} creates polarization entangled photon pairs in the state $\ket{\psi_{AB}}=\frac{1}{\sqrt{2}}\left(\ket{H_A H_B}+e^{i\phi_{AB^*}}\ket{V_A V_B}\right)$, where $\phi_{AB^*}$ is a random phase introduced by the EPS.
+A \SI{406}{\nano\meter} continuous-wave diode laser is used to pump a periodically-poled potassium titanyl phosphate (PPKTP, length: \SI{10}{\milli\meter}, poling period: \SI{3.425}{\micro\meter}) bulk crystal to create signal (\SI{785\pm5}{\nano\meter}) and idler (\SI{842\pm5}{\nano\meter}) photon pairs.
+The EPS is built in a linear Mach Zehnder type configuration as shown in Ref.~\cite{lohrmann2020broadband}.
+The signal and idler are separated by a dichroic filter and coupled into polarization maintain fiber (PMF, Thorlabs PM780-HP).
+The idler photon is measured using a 6-state polarization measurement~\cite{tannous2019demonstration}, while the signal photon is converted to time-bin encoding, by the polarization to time-bin converter (PTC), before being sent across the multi-mode quantum channel.
+The PTC is an unbalanced Michelson interferometer shown in Fig.~\ref{fig:setup}.
 The PTC is designed such that the horizontal polarized light takes the short path $(H\rightarrow \mathcal{E})$ and vertically polarized light takes the long path, $(V\rightarrow \mathcal{L})$ which creates the entangled state in (\ref{eq:Estate}).
-Thus any photon in a polarization superposition would create a superposition of both interferometer paths in the PTC.
+Thus any photon in a polarization superposition would create a superposition state of both interferometer paths in the PTC.
 The polarization information of the photons is removed at the output of the PTC by placing a polarizer at \ang{45} with respect to the horizontal and vertical polarizations.
-The separation of the time-bins is given by the path difference of the PTC which is approximately \SI{2.2}{\nano\second}.
+The time-bins separation given by the path difference within the PTC is approximately \SI{2}{\nano\second}.
+At the output of the PTC, the photon is coupled to a PMF with the polarization aligned to one of the axes of the fiber.
+This PMF is then connected to the multi-mode fiber channel or the moving free-space transmitter.